Why Human Guidance Matters in Collaborative Vibe Coding: Introduction

 \section{Introduction}

-Coding is a foundational skill in contemporary digital society, supporting a wide range of economic, scientific, and creative activities \citep{kelly2023starting,hu2024programming}.
-In recent years, advances in large language models have led to rapid growth in AI-assisted programming tools, accompanied by major investment from companies \citep{wong2023natural,jiang2024survey}.
+Coding is a foundational skill in contemporary digital societies, supporting a wide range of economic, scientific, and creative activities \citep{kelly2023starting,hu2024programming}.
+In recent years, advances in large language models have led to rapid growth in AI-assisted programming tools, accompanied by major investments from companies \citep{wong2023natural,jiang2024survey}.
 Systems such as Copilot, Cursor, and related tools are now widely used in real-world development workflows \citep{wermelinger2023using,kumar2025evaluating}.
 These tools do more than speed up coding and may even act as collaborative ``thought partners'' \citep{collins2024building}.
-They may change how people approach problems, how tasks are structured, and how decisions are made when people build.
+This has the potential to not only change the kind of code people write, but how they approach coding as a practice.

-One new practice in human-AI collaborative coding is \textit{``vibe coding''}.
-Vibe coding describes a conversational and intuition-driven style of programming wherein users provide high-level guidance and rely on iterative interaction with AI systems, rather than precise low-level control \citep{ray2025review,sapkota2025vibe,fawzy2025vibe,geng2025exploring,collins2025ai}.
+One new practice in human-AI collaborative coding is \textit{vibe coding}.
+Vibe coding describes a conversational and intuition-driven style of programming whereby users provide high-level guidance and rely on iterative interaction with AI systems, rather than having the traditional precise low-level control over their code \citep{ray2025review,sapkota2025vibe,fawzy2025vibe,geng2025exploring,collins2025ai}.
 Instead of writing code, users describe goals, intentions, or desired changes, while AI systems generate and modify code accordingly.
 This interaction style reframes coding as a collaborative process between humans and AI, rather than a purely human activity.